-You can travel with your dog, cat or ferret to Denmark for non-commercial purposes from an EU country, as well as from Norway and Iceland, provided the following conditions are met:
+You can travel with your dog, cat or ferret to Denmark for non-commercial purposes from an EU country, as well as Norway and Iceland, if the following requirements are met:

 - You are accompanying the animal yourself.
 In some cases, you may authorise a friend or family member to travel with the animal.

 - The animal must be identified with a microchip.
 However, animals marked with an easy-to-read tattoo before 3 July 2011 may receive an animal passport.

 - The animal must have an EU pet passport issued by an authorised veterinarian.

 - The animal must have valid rabies vaccination.
 The vaccination must have taken place at least 21 days before the departure to Denmark.

 You can find more information at the website of the Danish Veterinary and Food Administration, including the rules for the commercial transport of animals, and the rules for the import of unvaccinated puppies and kittens.

 In Denmark, all dogs must be marked and registered in the Danish Dog Register before they are 8 weeks old.